Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Conclusion and future research directions

 Employing dynamic co-trading networks and data-driven clusters, we develop a robust co-variance estimator for stock covariance, in a situation where \gr{the number of} samples for estimating \gr{the} covariance is smaller than the number of stocks.
 Our method outputs well-behaved estimates from sample covariance matrices, by incorporating contemporaneous information of stock clusters.
 As a result, \gr{a} mean-variance portfolio constructed with our robust estimates achieve\gr{s} lower volatility and higher Sharpe ratios in comparison with baseline methods and market returns.

 \gr{O}ur concept of co-trading \mc{provides a general framework} \gr{to} investigate \mc{the interaction of trade flow corresponding to different stocks; for example, one could take into account the directions of trades, as defined in \Cref{sec:co-trading_network}, when analyzing the co-trading behavior.} It \gr{would also be} worthwhile to further investigate how trades with same (resp., opposite) directions contribute to the positive (resp., negative) components of covariance and correlation of stocks.
-Additionally, in this study we assume that the co-trading score is symmetric; however, \gr{asymmetric scores may also be of interest}, \mc{and the pairwise relationships could be modeled and clustered using methodology from the directed graph clustering literature (\cite{cucuringu2020hermitian})}.
-Intuitively, shocks on companies with large \mc{market cap} \gr{can} have impact on small cap stocks, but the converse is \gr{often} not true.
+Additionally, in this study we assume that the co-trading score is symmetric; however, \gr{asymmetric scores may also be of interest}, \mc{and the pairwise relationships could be modeled and clustered using methodology from the directed graph clustering literature (\cite{cucuringu2020hermitian})}. \gdr{For convenience this paper assumes that the universe of stocks does not change across time; it could be interesting to include the possibility of some new stocks arriving and some existing stocks ceasing to trade.} Intuitively, shocks on companies with large \mc{market cap} \gr{can} have impact on small cap stocks, but the converse is \gr{often} not true.
 With a simple adjustment to the current co-trading scores, this \mc{asymmetry} \gr{could} be embedded into the network \mc{construction}, \mc{allowing for the investigation of asymmetric spillover effects}. \mc{Furthermore, it would be interesting to leverage the co-trading network time series for} forecasting tasks concerning market structures, returns, \gr{and} covariances, \gr{possibly} combined with models ranging from parsimonious to deep learning.